gletort/FishFeats/docs/Preprocess-nuclei.md

 !!! abstract "Preprocess the nuclei channel for better segmentation"
 	_To preprocess the nuclei staining image, choose the option <span style="background-color:#082cd1">Nuclei:Preprocess</span> in the main pipeline interface._

-You can either apply filters to ameliorate the image, or use noise2void, a deep learning method that reduces the noise in images.
+You can either apply filters to improve the image, or use noise2void, a deep learning method that reduces the noise in images.

 !!! note "Applying preprocessing outside FishFeats"
 	If you want to apply other preprocessing that are not yet available in FishFeats, you can either work with another software with the required softwares and save the preprocessed nuclei in the input image, or work other napari plugins and use the option to [start FishFeats from already opened layers](./Open-image.md#load-raw-images-from-fishfeats).